 The ORION-4 data collection system contains 80 different drug groupings, which have been derived for ORION-4 or previous trials run in CTSU using the same drug coding system.
 These groupings are created by manual review and allocation of the drug codes available in the study database.
 No new groupings will be created for this project.

-Prescribing and Dispensing datasets
+GP and Dispensing datasets

-The two trials concerned in this project which are using standard drug collection methods (AMALFI and ORION-4) use different recording systems, drug terminologies, and drug groupings.
-Similarly, the two RCD sources of interest here also use distinct data structures and drug terminologies (with no intrinsic drug groupings, although some groupings could be built based on the cluster system used to create the Prescribing dataset).
+The two trials using standard drug collection methods (AMALFI and ORION-4) employ different recording systems, drug terminologies, and drug groupings.
+Similarly, the two RCD sources of interest here also use distinct data structures and drug terminologies (with no intrinsic drug groupings, although some groupings could be built based on the cluster system used to create the GP dataset).

 As a consequence, although different trials might be interested in the same drug groups (e.g. antithrombotic therapies, such as antiplatelet drugs or anticoagulation), their definitions may vary - AMALFI has separate groupings for aspirin, P2Y12 inhibitors, vitamin K antagonists and novel oral anticoagulants (including factor Xa inhibitors and thrombin inhibitors), whereas ORION-4 has groupings for aspirin, other antiplatelets (including P2Y12 inhibitors and other less common drugs), warfarin-like anticoagulants, factor Xa inhibitors, and thrombin inhibitors.
 Similar cases apply for other therapeutic classes.

-Additionally, initial exploration of the Prescribing and Dispensing datasets as part of this study has highlighted that, although both use SNOMED as a drug coding terminology [with the Dispensing dataset also providing British National Formulary (BNF) codes], the hierarchical level used to record drugs is different – the Prescribing dataset uses product terms such as “Aspirin 75mg”, while the Dispensing dataset uses pack terms such as “Aspirin 75mg pack of 28 capsules”.
+Additionally, initial exploration of the GP and Dispensing datasets as part of this study has highlighted that, although both use SNOMED as a drug coding terminology [with the Dispensing dataset also providing British National Formulary (BNF) codes], the hierarchical level used to record drugs is different – the GP dataset uses product terms such as “Aspirin 75mg”, while the Dispensing dataset uses pack terms such as “Aspirin 75mg pack of 28 capsules”.
 Since these are represented by different codes in the SNOMED terminology, the same codelist cannot be used for both datasets.

-As a result, in order for meaningful comparisons can be made, separate codelists need to be built for each RCD source and for each drug group, so that they can provide a reasonable “match” of the intended groups used in the standard data collection methods.
+As a result, in order for meaningful comparisons to be made, separate codelists need to be built for each RCD source and for each drug group, so that they can provide a reasonable “match” of the intended groups used in the standard data collection methods.

+Note: Although it is conceivably possible to build codelists that include codes representing a drug at all levels (using the semantic features of the SNOMED terminology), these are not currently available; as part of this project, an experimental method for this has been devised.
+This method will be compared with the main methods mentioned below in an exploratory assessment (see section 0)

-In summary, based on the drug groups of interest for AMALFI and ORION-4, a matching codelist was built for use with the Dispensing dataset (which is available for comparison in both trials) – i.e. a codelist that represents the same conceptual grouping, rather than the same drug codes.
+In summary, based on the drug groups of interest for AMALFI and ORION-4, a matching codelist was built for use with the Dispensing dataset (the RCD source available for comparison in both trials) – this codelist represents the same conceptual drug grouping, rather than the same drug codes.
 Additional codelists were built for groups of interest to RECOVERY which were not covered by AMALFI and ORION-4 (such as respiratory, antibiotic, and immunosuppressive drugs).
-Then, separate matching codelists were built for the Prescribing dataset to allow comparisons between the Prescribing and Dispensing datasets for RECOVERY participants (and additional lists will be compiled to expand comparisons using the Prescribing dataset for AMALFI and ORION-4 once this dataset is made available for non-COVID purposes).
+Then, separate matching codelists were built for the GP dataset to allow comparisons between the GP and Dispensing datasets for RECOVERY participants (and additional lists will be compiled to expand comparisons using the GP dataset for AMALFI and ORION-4 once this is made available for non-COVID purposes).

 For the Dispensing dataset, the following procedure was used to compile codelists: